at the Bridge Mentoring Plus Scheme

 We will ask you to commit to 3 hours a week minimum and for a period of at least 12 months.

-We will reimburse your travel expenses and the cost of the DBA check.
+We will reimburse your travel expenses and provide a DBS check.

 If you are interested or have any other questions please call us on 01656 647891.